Would you like to see what we have written on a subject? Use the search below.

 Of AD 70

-What happened in AD 70 that was so important?
-To answer that we have to look at the basic purpose and plan of God.
-While we look at this in detail in our Love Covenants course, we will do a basic overview.
+So, what precisely happened in AD 70?
+We must examine God's ultimate purpose and plan to understand this fully.
+While we look at this in detail in our Love Covenants course, we will need a basic overview to understand the importance of AD in Church history.

 God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it… Gen. 1:28, NASB

 God desired Adam, Eve and their descendants to fill the earth with Godly people [there would be no other kind without sin] who would enjoy an intimate relationship with God and work together to manage and develop the earth.
-God is a God of relationship.
-That has always been His desire.
-He has perfect love and communion within the Godhead and He wanted to include us in that joy.
+God is a God of relationships.
+This has always been His desire.
+He has perfect love and communion within the Godhead and wanted to include us in that joy.
+Developing the earth was to be an enjoyable family-team project.

-We know; however, that Adam choose to open the door for sin to enter the world and its cancer quickly infected everything.
+We know, however, that Adam chose to open the door for sin to enter the world, and its cancer quickly infected everything.
 Yet God did not change His original goals and desires.
-He began the work of redemption…bringing human beings back to a place where they could enjoy perfect union with Him.
+He began the work of redemption… bringing human beings back to a place where they could enjoy perfect union with Him.

 “And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.”
 Gen. 3:15, NIV

-Right in the midst of the judgment of the Fall, God promised an Offspring [or Seed, KJV] which would crush the serpent’s head.
-This process of preparing the world to receive Christ to destroy the Devil would take about 4,000 years.
+Right amid the judgment of the Fall, God promised an Offspring [or Seed, KJV], which would crush the serpent’s head.
+Preparing the world to receive Christ to destroy the Devil would take about 4,000 years.

 The Process

-In a series of progressive steps God set up the Old Covenant system [which included 6 major covenants].
+In a series of progressive steps, God set up the Old Covenant system [which included six significant covenants].
 This is where some people get confused.
-They believe that Israel was the goal of God’s actions.
+They believe that the physical nation of Israel was the goal of God’s actions.
 This is not true.
-God’s love and plan has always been for the world.
+God’s love and plan have always been for the world.

 “…and through your offspring all nations on earth will be blessed, because you have obeyed me.”
 Gen. 22:18, NIV [Also see Gen. 12:3, 18:18, 26:4, 28:14]

-God left Abraham no doubt that he was going to be the instrument of blessing all nations.
+God left Abraham with no doubt that he would be the instrument of blessing all nations.
 He was to have the honour of heading the family/nation through which Christ would come, but the end goal was always all nations.
+The nation of Israel was the method or 'womb' through which Christ would be brought into the world, but the purpose was to bring redemption to the world, including the Jewish nation.

 “All the ends of the world shall remember and turn unto the Lord: and all the kindreds of the nations shall worship before thee.
 For the kingdom is the Lord's: and he is the governor among the nations.”
 Ps.
 22:27-27, KJV